Vladimir Gelfand: Years of war

 The German attack on the Soviet Union interrupted the formation of Gelfand.
-When enterprises, public institutions and a significant part of the city’s population were evacuated in August 1941, Vladimir moved to Yessentuki, where he settled with his aunt, his father’s sister.
-In Essentuki, Vladimir worked as an electrician and had reservation armor.
+When enterprises, public institutions and a significant part of the city's population were evacuated in August 1941, Gelfand moved to Yessentuki, where he settled with his aunt, his father's sister.
+In Essentuki, Gelfand worked as an electrician and had reservation armor.
 Nevertheless, in April 1942 he turned to the draft board and on May 6 became a member of the Red Army.
 He was trained at an artillery school near Maykop in the western Caucasus and received the military rank of sergeant.

-In July 1942, when the Caucasian oil fields became the direct target of the German offensive, Vladimir Gelfand was on the southern flank of the Kharkov Front (as he writes in his Diary, entry dated 06.16.1942) as commander of the mortar squad.
+In July 1942, when the Caucasian oil fields became the direct target of the German offensive, Gelfand was on the southern flank of the Kharkov Front (as he writes in his Diary, entry dated 06.16.1942) as commander of the mortar squad.
 The unit in which Gelfand served retreated with the army to the Rostov area.
-In mid-July, she was surrounded and destroyed.
-As part of a small group of soldiers, Vladimir managed to break out of encirclement and join the units of the 62nd Army under the command of Vasily Chuikov, who fought in Stalingrad.
+In mid-July, his unit was surrounded and destroyed.
+As part of a small group of soldiers, Gelfand managed to break out of encirclement and join the units of the 62nd Army under the command of Vasily Chuikov, who fought in Stalingrad.
 Sergeant Gelfand, being the commander of the mortar squad, was simultaneously appointed deputy platoon commander for political work.
 He wrote a statement on joining the Communist Party and became a candidate for its members.

 Towards the end of 1942, hostilities in the Stalingrad region were nearing victory.
-In December, Vladimir was wounded in the arm and ended up in a military hospital near Saratov, where he stayed until February 1943.
+In December, Gelfand was wounded in the arm and ended up in a military hospital near Saratov, where he stayed until February 1943.
 After discharge, he received a referral to the rifle school of officers near Rostov, liberated from the Germans.

-In the summer of 1943, Vladimir Gelfand managed to re-establish contact with his mother, who was evacuated to Central Asia.
+In the summer of 1943, Gelfand managed to re-establish contact with his mother, who was evacuated to Central Asia.
 From her letter, he learned that almost all of his paternal relatives in Essentuki occupied by the Nazis - grandmother, uncle, two aunts and two cousins - were killed during an action to exterminate the Jews.
-Only his father and father’s brother survived, who, before the Germans arrived, managed to escape to Derbent, crossing the Caucasus ridge.
+Only his father and father's brother survived, who, before the Germans arrived, managed to escape to Derbent, crossing the Caucasus ridge.

-Vladimir underwent a three-month training in the courses of officers and received the military rank of junior lieutenant.
+Gelfand underwent a three-month training in the courses of officers and received the military rank of junior lieutenant.
 At the end of August 1943, he was transferred to the 248th Infantry Division, where he took command of a mortar platoon.
 In the fall of 1943, the 248th Infantry Division became part of the 3rd Ukrainian Front and took up positions south of Melitopol.
-At the end of January 1944, Vladimir Gelfand received the rank of lieutenant.
+At the end of January 1944, Gelfand received the rank of lieutenant.
 Since November 1943, he became a full member of the CPSU(B).